Chapter 36 : 35- The Eye of the Storm

 The entrance hall to the prison was just as dark as the rest of the building even with the lit lanterns.
 Felicia scanned the large black-bricked hall before spotting a large, thick book that lay open on an old wooden desk.
 Felicia walked towards the book and began searching the pages for the location of her allies.
 She flipped through the old brown pages of all those that had been incarcerated within the prison when she saw the names she searched for scribbled in slanting black ink.
 She memorised the floor they were on and, gripping her broom tighter, walked back outside.

-She flew, counting the number of floors she passed by the holes that replaced where windows would be as she rose higher, occasionally catching the desperate eyes of the inmates as she did so.
+She flew, counting the number of floors she passed by the holes that replaced where windows would be as she rose higher, occasionally catching sight of the desperate eyes of the inmates as she did so.
 She reached the floor she needed and looked through each hole before catching the eye of a skinny, pale man with dirty, dark-red hair.
-Felicia pointed her wand and blasted a bigger hole in the prison wall.
+Felicia pointed her wand and, with a thunderous bang that was audible even over the storm, she blasted a bigger hole in the prison wall.

 “Here so soon.”
 John Nolan remarked as Felicia landed in the cell room, rainwater dripping from every inch of her.